NatLabRockies/SAM/doc/source/detailed-photovoltaic-model/pv_inverter.rst

 *Maximum DC Input Power (Wdc) = Maximum AC Output Power (Wac) ÷ Efficiency (%) × 100%*

-  SAM uses the maximum DC input power value to size the array when you choose **Specify desired array size** on the :doc:`System Design <pv_system_design>`   page, and to display sizing messages when you choose **Specify modules and inverters**.
+  SAM uses the maximum DC input power value to size the array when you choose **Specify desired array size** on the :doc:`pv_system_size` page, and to display sizing messages when you choose **Specify modules and inverters**.

 Operating Ranges
 ................

-SAM uses the operating range variables to help you size the system on the :doc:`System Design <pv_system_design>` page.
+SAM uses the operating range variables to help you size the system on the :doc:`pv_system_size` page.

 **Nominal AC operating voltage**
   The inverter's nominal AC output voltage.